Model Context Protocol (MCP) Quick Start Guide

 ## Using MCP Server in LangChain

-Recently, LangChain released a new open-source project `langchain-mcp-adapters`, which makes it easy to integrate MCP servers into LangChain.
-Let's see how to use it:
+Recently, LangChain released a new open-source project `langchain-mcp-adapters`, which makes it easy to integrate the MCP Server into LangChain.
+Let's take a look at how to use it:

 ```python